mohamedtareq24/UART_Module/README.md

 # UART_Module
-UART module built with Verilog HDL using Quartus prime lite
+UART module built with Verilog HDL using Quartus prime lite used to communicate  with a 4bit ALU